jupyter-book/thebe/apps/docs-core/react-providers.md

 : Request a session/kernel from within a child component.
 This will only work if a `ThebeServer` is available and ready.

 `shutdown`
-: Trigger shudown of the current session.
+: Trigger shutdown of the current session.